-(2) Represents expenses for the respective periods under an operating lease facility with Caterpillar Financial Services Corporation, from whom we have historically leased compression units and other equipment.
-We intend to purchase the compression units subject to this lease facility prior to closing this offering and, therefore, believe it is useful to investors to view our results excluding these lease payments.
+(2) Represents expenses for the respective periods under the operating lease facility with Caterpillar, from whom we historically leased compression units and other equipment.
+On December 15, 2011, we purchased all the compression units that were previously leased from Caterpillar for \$43 million and terminated all the lease schedules and covenants under the facility.
+As such, we believe it is useful to investors to view our results excluding these lease payments.